Jberichsen/CNNLSTM-test/README.md

 This github repository contains all the relevant code for the models, training, validation and evaluation that was carried out in my thesis.

-All the remaining information about data organization and initialization should be described in the thesis.
+All remaining information about data organization and initialization is found in the thesis.